1. Name and contact details of the person responsible for processing data and the company data protection officer

 - time of server request,

-In order to collect statistics relating to the use of our website and to evaluate the optimisation of our website for you, we also use Google Conversion Tracking.
+We also use Google Conversion Tracking to compile statistics about how our website is used, and to evaluate this for the purpose of optimising our website.
 If you access our website via a Google ad, Google AdWords will place a cookie (see point 4) on your computer.

 These cookies are only valid for 30 days and are not used for personal identification.
 If a user visits particular pages of an AdWords customer’s website before the cookie has expired, Google and the customer can see that the user has clicked on the ad and been redirected to that page.